I beg to move,

 There is also the geography point—whether it is the way services elsewhere have been reconfigured or the extent to which there are, for example, centres of excellence to which his constituents are being taken.
 Is the issue the formal geography or how the operating protocols within that geography have evolved?
 That, again, is a perfectly valid point and one we can look at on a case-by-case basis.

 I know my hon.
 Friend the Member for Boston and Skegness has championed a number of these issues over a period of time.
 He raised how we can get the ambulance service working together with the other emergency services.
-I know that is an issue that many police and crime commissioners have also identified, and many within the fire service are keen to ensure that we have a better join-up between the blue light services.
+I know that is an issue that many police and crime commissioners have also identified, and many within the fire service are keen to ensure that we have a better join-up between the blue-light services.

 The hon.
 Member for Lincoln (Karen Lee) raised the issue of hospital handovers.
 I assure her that daily reviews are currently being undertaken by NHS England and NHS Improvement.
-Greater transparency and targeted assistance is being provided, and there are also specific initiatives linked to individual hospitals, particularly including the hospital-ambulance liaison officers.
+Greater transparency and targeted assistance are being provided, and there are also specific initiatives linked to individual hospitals, particularly including the hospital-ambulance liaison officers.

 The hon.
 Lady also mentioned pay.
 It is worth reminding the House that the pay band that applies to paramedic staff has been increased from band 5 to band 6, so there has been a recognition in the system of the importance of paramedics, alongside an increase—around 30% since 2010—in the number of paramedics.
 However, we recognise that there is also an increasing demand, and that this service has been under considerable pressure.